10 Tips for Creating an Amazing Dental Brochure

 The chances are good that your brochures aren’t up to snuff.
 You may have put a great deal of time into creating them, but it’s not uncommon for dentists to have to wear many hats when running a practice.
 When money is tight, you might decide to handle marketing on your own – and despite your best efforts, you can end up with a brochure that’s not doing you any favors.

 The good news is that even if you can’t afford to hire a marketing company to design your brochure, you can still create something amazing – with a little bit of guidance.

 Before we reveal our tips, let’s review the things that a top-quality dental practice brochure needs to accomplish:

 Now, let’s talk about the 10 specific things you can do to make your brochure amazing.

 1. Create a Strong Brand Message

 The first thing you need to do is to hone your brand message.
-Every dental practice is unique, and the best way to attract patients is to identify and highlight those things that make your practice special.
+Every dental practice is unique, and the best way to attract patients is to have an effective dental marketing strategy, one where you identify and highlight those things that make your practice special.

 Are you the only dentist in the area that offers sedation dentistry for nervous patients?
 Do you specialize in treating kids who have autism and other conditions that might make a trip to the dentist a challenge?